 • Government impersonator scams: Cybercriminals will pose as a government official, telling the target they are in danger, or a loved one is in danger, and the only way to avoid harm is to send over money or personally identifiable information.

-How to protect seniors from becoming scam victims
+Cyber safety for the elderly: How to protect seniors from cyberscams

 Cybercriminals have plenty of methods to try and steal from senior citizens, but that does not mean there aren’t ways to protect your loved ones.
 Here are a few tangible actions for you to help protect the elderly people in your life: